 The crux of this section is to demonstrate that none of the “technical indicators, e.g., cyber intrusion tools, facilities, tactics, techniques, or procedures or elements of the foundation upon which Russia is singled out as the perpetrator is unique to Russia and cannot be uniquely attributed to Russia as opposed to any other source.
 Sub-sets of these technical parameters are frequently found together, supporting the conclusion of an identifiable source, given a name, e.g., APT 28 or 29.
 However, it is pure assumption and, therefore, misleading to then conclude the pseudo-named source is Russia or any other sophisticated source without any trace proof back to a real source.

-As an example, in Grizzly Steppe, page 2, first paragraph, beginning with, “Both groups have historically targeted …,” is there anything in that paragraph which can be claimed as unique to Russia or which excludes all other major state players in the world or any of the non-state organizations covered in NON-STATE PLAYERS of this report?
+As an example, in Grizzly Steppe, page 2, second paragraph, beginning with, “Both groups have historically targeted …,” is there anything in that paragraph which can be claimed as unique to Russia or which excludes all other major state players in the world or any of the non-state organizations covered in NON-STATE PLAYERS of this report?